helgadeville/mixer/README.md

 Use it freely, and provide Your feedback.
 Use this software only with accordance to Your local law.

+*** A NOTE ON OCLHASHCAT INSTALLATION ***

+oclHashcat is distributed as a zip containing executable and some subfolders.
+Mixer will try to invoke "oclHashcat" command, which is NOT part of oclHashcat package.
+I have found out, that the best way to install oclHashcat into Linux system is to copy the whole package into /usr/local/bin, i.e. the contents of the package are in /usr/local/bin/oclHashcat-2.01 folder.
+Then, easy enough is to create a short script /usr/local/bin/oclHashcat:

+    #!/bin/sh
+    /usr/local/bin/oclHashcat-2.01/oclHashcat64.bin "$@"

+This will enable system-wide command "oclHashcat".
+Note: ln -s ... does not work in this case.

 **** STANDARD HELP ****

+This program will generate a mix from given word list
+    (version 0.6)

+ Usage:

     mix [options] <word1> <word2> [word3] ....

             (ctrl-c on running application will produce benchmarks)

-    Options:

-    -min<number>     - minimum number of characters (default 8)

-    -max<number>     - maximum number of characters (recommended to use this)

-    -s<charset>      - use provided charset
+     Options: (please note that you may separate values from option or concatenate them) -min<number>     - minimum number of characters (default 8) -max<number>     - maximum number of characters (recommended to use this) -s<charset>      - use provided charset

-    -f<path>         - read basic wordset from file instead of stdin
+      -f<path>         - read basic wordset from file instead of stdin -w<path>         - write generated wordset to file instead of stdout, if used with -p or -h, then pyrit/oclHashcat output will be written to file

-    -w<path>         - write generated wordset to file instead of stdout, cannot be used with -p
+      -W<path>         - same as -w, except it will use write option of pyrit/oclHashcat instead of stdout redirection to file; must be used with -p or -h
       -r<char1><char2> - generate more words by replacing char1 with char2 (case-sensitive)
       -R<char1><char2> - generate more words by replacing char1 with char2 (case-insensitive)

-    -l<number>       - minimum number of mixed words (recommended to use this)

-    -L<number>       - maximum number of mixed words (recommended to use this)

-    -i<number>       - ignore words shorter than certain number of characters (1 by default).
+      -l<number>       - minimum number of mixed words (recommended to use this) -L<number>       - maximum number of mixed words (recommended to use this) -i<number>       - ignore words shorter than certain number of characters (1 by default).
 If set and -min is not used, it will also override -min default setting.

-    -I<number>       - ignore words longer than certain number of characters (64 by default if -max is not used, if -max is used, then by default equal to -max; -I supercedes -max)

-    -n               - do not repeat words in phrase

-    -tl              - pre-process all words to lowercase

-    -tu              - pre-process all words to uppercase

-    -c               - generate more words by capitalizing first letter of the word

-    -d               - generate more words by decapitalizing first letter of the word

-    -u               - generate more words by permutatively capitalizing all letters of the word (supercedes -c).
+      -I<number>       - ignore words longer than certain number of characters (64 by default if -max is not used, if -max is used, then by default equal to -max; -I supercedes -max) -n               - do not repeat words in phrase -tl              - pre-process all words to lowercase -tu              - pre-process all words to uppercase -c               - generate more words by capitalizing first letter of the word -d               - generate more words by decapitalizing first letter of the word -u               - generate more words by permutatively capitalizing all letters of the word (supercedes -c).
                          This will also lowercase all the words given.
 Use with caution.

-    -e               - eliminate repeating words, this may take a very long time

-    -x<number>       - resume at specific line number, cannot be used with -z.
+      -e               - eliminate repeating words, this may take a very long time -x<number>       - resume at specific line number, cannot be used with -z.
       -z<data>         - resume at specific program state, fast, but requires special data format, excludes -x.

-    -q<number>       - quit at specific line number

-    -b               - run benchmark only for 10 seconds, this excludes all other options

-    -v[number]       - number specifies operations per second; this option will give additional
+      -q<number>       - quit at specific line number -b               - run benchmark only for 10 seconds, this excludes all other options -v[number]       - number specifies operations per second; this option will give additional -p<path>         - path to .cap file, this will pipe pyrit command with parameters: pyrit -r <path> -i - attack_passthrough
+      -P<number>       - number of instances of pyrit to run, default 1; use only with -p<>.
+                         Cannot be used with -h

-    -p<path>         - path to .cap file, this will pipe pyrit command with parameters: pyrit -r <path> -i - attack_passthrough
+      -h<path>         - path to .hccap file, this will pipe oclHashcat command with parameters: oclHashcat -m 2500 --workload-profile=3 <path>

-    -g<path>         - complete path to pyrit, if relative does not work
+                         This will also use blocking output (-B) -S               - separate pyrit outputs when -w is used.
+This option requires -P and -w options.

-    -a<path>         - read arguments from file, cannot be used with other arguments
+                         Cannot be used with -h
+      -B               - Use blocking output to pyrit/oclHashcat.
+This option requires -p or -h option.
+                         With -h, it is on by default.

-    -h<dir path>     - read all files from given directory and invoke this program with -a<path>
+      -g<path>         - complete path to pyrit/oclHashcat, if relative does not work -a<path>         - read arguments from file, cannot be used with other arguments -h<dir path>     - read all files from given directory and invoke this program with -a<path>
-                     for each file found, this option cannot be used with any other options

-    -o<path>         - write regular update of state to given file, this file can be used with -a option

-    -O<number>       - regular update write in each of <number> cycles; this option requires -o<path>
+                         for each file found, this option cannot be used with any other options -o<path>         - write regular update of state to given file, this file can be used with -a option -O<number>       - regular update write in each of <number> cycles; this option requires -o<path>
                          if not specified, then 1000000 is used

                          Note: use SIGUSR1 to trigger printout of current word.